-Many employees work while they are pregnant and will return to work while they are still breast feeding.
-Some hazards in the workplace may affect the health and safety of pregnant workers, new mothers and their children.
-The policy sets out the known risks and gives advice on what needs to be done to comply with the law.
+Many women work while they are pregnant and will return to work while they are still breast feeding.
+Some hazards in the work place may affect the health and safety of new and expectant mothers and of their children.
+The policy sets out the known risks to new and expectant mothers and gives advice on what needs to be done to comply with the law.